Adnan-Khan7/Object-Detection-in-Aerial-Images--A-Case-Study-on-Performance-Improvement/README.md

 You can use the different configurations together (e.g using specific backbone and loss function together) by merging the respective config files, and use the new config file for training.

 #### Other modifications
-We also explore other architectural and training modifications in the vanilla Faster R-CNN detector, please refer to our [report](https://github.com/MUKhattak/OD-Satellite-iSAID/blob/OD_SatteliteImages/projects/OD_satellite_iSAID/technical_report.pdf) and [base config](https://github.com/MUKhattak/OD-Satellite-iSAID/blob/OD_SatteliteImages/projects/OD_satellite_iSAID/configs/Base-RCNN-FPN.yaml) file for additional details.
+We also explore other architectural and training modifications in the vanilla Faster R-CNN detector, please refer [base config](https://github.com/MUKhattak/OD-Satellite-iSAID/blob/OD_SatteliteImages/projects/OD_satellite_iSAID/configs/Base-RCNN-FPN.yaml) file for additional details.

 ### Evaluation
 To evaluate a trained model on the iSAID validation set, run the following command